Viewer Rating

 Two shoeshine boys in postwar Rome, Italy save up to buy a horse, but their involvement as dupes in a burglary lands them in juvenile prison; the experience take a devastating toll on their friendship.

-Shoeshine is a powerful critique of systemic failures, depicting how poverty and a brutal, corrupt justice system destroy the innocence and lives of children in post-war Italy.
-Its central thesis explicitly promotes a progressive ideology by highlighting the devastating impact of societal neglect and institutional flaws on the most vulnerable.
+Shoeshine is a powerful neorealist critique of systemic injustice, depicting how poverty and a corrupt post-war justice system destroy the innocence and lives of children.
+Its central thesis explicitly promotes a progressive understanding of social problems by highlighting institutional failures and the plight of the vulnerable.

 The film features traditional casting reflective of its post-WWII Italian setting, without intentional race or gender swaps.
 Its narrative focuses on societal critiques of poverty and the justice system, rather than offering a critical portrayal of traditional identities or explicit DEI themes.